 But looking on the bright side, here are 3 Lessons Your Kid Can Learn From Having A Cell Phone

 Cell phones are a privilege and a great way to teach your kids self-control.

-We’ve found the absence of phones at the table – that counts for Scott and I too – encourages better conversations and connection for all of us.
+We’ve found the absence of our phones at the table- since our kids aren’t quite old enough for phones – encourages better conversations and connections for all of us.
 We’ve all been out to eat and seen the families not talking and on their phones.
 Maybe there’s a situation right then that requires some research or something they need to share from their device, I’m not sure, but it sure doesn’t look like fun.
 We would love to encourage everyone to consider a “No Phone Zone” when you eat together as a family.

 You will connect better and it teaches the kids another level of self-control.

 2. What you say and do, matters – for a very long time.

 It is easy for kids to think that the fleeting nature of texts or photos flying back and forth are temporary.
 They think, “I’m just sending this to my buddy.
 It’s funny.
 He’ll laugh and neither of us will ever see this again.”
 Well, that’s not always the case.

 Help them see the lasting nature of anything they put “out there”.

 When you are talking to them about what they want to do when they grow up.
 Show them a post and ask, “What might your future boss think of this post?
 This comment or photo could keep you from getting your dream job!”